A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Las Vegas for Food, Nightlife, Resorts, and Couples

 Is there more to do in Mykonos or Las Vegas?

 Visitors will generally find more to do in Las Vegas than Mykonos.
 While Mykonos is larger than Las Vegas, Las Vegas has more sights, attractions, and activities for tourists.
-Las Vegas is very popular for its museums, theatre productions, music, and big city activities, while Mykonos attracts visitors for its scuba diving & snorkeling, beaches, historical sights, hiking, impressive beauty, and quaint atmosphere.
+Las Vegas is very popular for its museums and attractions, theatre productions, music, and big city activities, while Mykonos attracts visitors for its scuba diving & snorkeling, beaches, historical sights, hiking, impressive beauty, and quaint atmosphere.
 Mykonos is famous for its active party scene, luxury accommodation, and picturesque villages.
 Las Vegas is famous for its magnificent resorts, world-class nightlife, all-you-can-eat buffets, and long running productions.
 It is also well known for The Strip.

 How is Mykonos different from Las Vegas?